NgbatzYT/MonkeCosmetics/README.md

 This is not intergrated with the wardrobe currently but in the future that may be a possiblity.

-## How to add assets?
+### How to add assets?
-For now building assetbundles and putting it in the same directory as the Dll with the file extention `.MCmat`, This will load *all* of the Materials inside.
+Putting The `.MCmat` file in the plguins folder will load all materials that are in the MCmat file.

 Eventually we will switch to a whole different schema but for now this works.

-For GorillaCosmetics just put the `.material`/`.gmat` files into the plugins folder and they will load.
+For GorillaCosmetics Materials just put the `.material`/`.gmat` files into the plugins folder and they will load.

 ## Credits